Leilah Babirye: British Colonization

-Babirye’s work references Britain’s colonization of Uganda in 1894.
+Babirye's work references Britain's colonization of Uganda in 1894.
 Before Britain colonized Uganda, same-sex relationships and sexual activity was met with indifference.
 However, with British colonization brought Victorian Christianity, and thus, homophobic views and laws.
-Babirye’s masks alludes both to the LGBTQIA+ community who have to hide their identity out of fear of Uganda’s hostile society.
+Babirye's masks alludes both to the LGBTQIA+ community who have to hide their identity out of fear of Uganda's hostile society.
 While these masks are not traditionally seen or created in Uganda (as they are a prominently West African thing), they still provide a perspective for what it means to be queer in Uganda, “You’re always running, trying to be safe”.

 Exhibitions

 Since being granted asylum in the US in 2018, Babirye has secured multiple solo exhibitions in New York and internationally, presenting her large scale sculptures, ceramics, and paintings.
 Shortly after, in 2018, her first debut in a solo exhibition took place at Gordon Robichaux Gallery, New York, and was titled Amatwaale Ga Ssekabaka Mwanga II (The Empire of the King Mwanga II).
-Born and raised in Uganda, her culture has influence in the representation of King Mwanga’s kingdom through wood and ceramic masks, in homage to the openly bisexual King.
-Placed on pedestals, Babirye’s work further enhances her representation of the rule of Uganda, and a vision of a new society, without oppression of race, sex, class, or sexuality.
+Born and raised in Uganda, her culture has influence in the representation of King Mwanga's kingdom through wood and ceramic masks, in homage to the openly bisexual King.

 Also in 2018, Babirye showcased her work in Socrates Sculpture Park, New York, an organization for artists’ creation and production of work in the park.
 Babirye, along with over 1000 other artists, have displayed their work on the waterfront and with access to financial support and materials, it is an excellent opportunity for artists and the community.

-Babirye’s next prominent exhibition was back at Gordon Robichaux Gallery in 2020.
+Babirye's next prominent exhibition was back at Gordon Robichaux Gallery in 2020.
 She exhibited Ebika Bya ba Kuchu mu Buganda (Kuchu Clans of Buganda), her second solo exhibition at the gallery, which featured her sculpted faces made of ceramics, wood, metal, and found objects, to take place of and represent transgender women, and an overall queer community.
-In Babirye’s work, she explores the potential of found objects, or materials considered garbage, to reflect on the term ‘ebisiyaga’ which refers to the gay people of Uganda, another word for rubbish.
-This exhibition, like others of Babirye’s explores the theme of identity, and her work creates a utopian vision of a supported queer community, which is in stark contrast to the realities of Uganda, where it is illegal to be gay.
+In Babirye's work, she explores the potential of found objects, or materials considered garbage, to reflect on the term ‘ebisiyaga’ which refers to the gay people of Uganda, another word for rubbish.

-Just one year later, Babirye exhibited Ebika Bya ba Kuchu mu Buganda (Kuchu Clans of Buganda) II at Stephen Friedman Gallery in London.
-This continuation perseveres with Babirye's theme of honouring her culture, and also her sexuality.
-She draws on her cultural heritage of Buganda in the clan names she attributes to her work, and creates genderless, fluid figures, to ultimately connote queerness in her Ugandan inspired figures.
+In 2024, Babirye exhibited as part of the Venice Biennale and had her first solo show titled, "Leilah Babirye: We Have a History" in the United States at San Francisco's De Young Museum.